uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/storing-passwords-securely.md

 {image file-path="img/chapters/hash-passwords-table.png" alt="A table of four passwords and their corresponding hashes."}

+{panel type="project"}

+# Password guessing interactive - Part 1

+You can investigate hashing further with this interactive.
+It requires you to guess the passwords of users.

+A database is displayed, along with a simple checker and some clues.
+For each user: enter a possible password, and click `Calculate Hash` to check the database.
+The database will highlight an entry if the hash matches (so you don't have to check manually!).

+Note that two passwords are the same, you can see them in the database.
+This will be expanded upon next.

+Have a go at just the simpler passwords, we don't expect you to be able to guess all of them.

+{interactive slug="password-guesser" parameters="salted=false" type="whole-page" alt="Interactive for guessing user passwords"}

+{panel end}

 It might initially sound like we have the perfect system.
 But unfortunately, there is still a big problem.
 You can find *rainbow tables* online, which are precomputed lists of common passwords with what value they hash to.